a-petrini/hashers/README.md

 * OpenSSL
 ```
-SHA-1: automatically selects one of the digest implementation (opefully, the most optimized)
+SHA-1: automatically selects one of the digest implementation (hopefully, the most optimized)
-SHA-256: automatically selects one of the digest implementation (opefully, the most optimized)
+SHA-256: automatically selects one of the digest implementation (hopefully, the most optimized)
-SHA-512: automatically selects one of the digest implementation (opefully, the most optimized)
+SHA-512: automatically selects one of the digest implementation (hopefully, the most optimized)
 ```